 1. Sign up for an energy assessment

 One of our Energy Advisors will perform a walk-through energy assessment and examine all major appliances and building systems, the building envelope, and operational practices to identify energy-saving opportunities.
 Grant funding allows us to offer our services at a substantially subsidized rate.
-To participate, businesses pay a one-time fee prior to the assessment of only $50 + $0.01 per square foot of the facility (discounts are available for non-profits).
+To participate, businesses pay a one-time fee prior to the assessment (discounts are available for non-profits).

 2. Receive a customized Energy Assessment Report